 - changes in appetite or weight

-- disturbed sleep
+- disturbed sleep or sleeping too much

 - slowed or restless movements

-- fatigue, loss of energy
+- fatigue or loss of energy

 - feelings of worthlessness or excessive guilt